realm/RealmPop/Android/README.md

 # Realm Pop Demo

-<span style="color:red">This demo is fully functional, but rather thrown together quickly for demo.
-The code will be cleaned up soon, including using async tx.</span>

 Realm Pop is a simple game app designed to show off the collaborative features of the [Realm Mobile Platform](https://realm.io/news/introducing-realm-mobile-platform/).

 Any number of users may join and play in any given moment.

-This version is the Android version.
+This is the Android version.

 ## Installation Instructions